justincpresley/go-cobs/README.md

 ## Notes

 ***go-cobs*** stands out from other COBS libraries due to [many differences](https://github.com/justincpresley/go-cobs/blob/master/docs/DIFFERENCES.md).
-This library has discovered advances in the COBS that are not stated anywhere else.
+This library has discovered advances in COBS that are not stated anywhere else.

 ## License